mysteriumnetwork/wireproxy/README.md

 PoC: Wireguard + gVisor userspace network stack + HTTP proxy = :heart:

 Implements HTTP proxy which forwards traffic through wireguard tunnel connection without creating any actual tunnel in the operating system or adjusting network routing in any way.
+As result, it doesn't requires any elevated user priviliges, special network capabilities or platform-specific APIs to create virtual network device.

 Built on top of [dumbproxy](https://github.com/Snawoot/dumbproxy).